zequipe/test_matlab/crash/README.md

 Normally you only need to install `gcc` and then run `mex('-setup', 'C')` in MATLAB.

 According to limited tests, the bug does not affect the macOS version of MATLAB.
-On Windows, Windows will raise an error that
+On Windows, MATLAB will raise an error that
 ```
 Error using crash>copy_src (line 165)
   The process cannot access the file because it is being used by another process.